 - Be sympathetic with the other person’s ideas and desires.

 - Throw down a challenge.

 Be a Leader: How to Change People Without Giving Offense or Arousing Resentment

 - Begin with praise and honest appreciation.

 - Call attention to the people’s mistakes indirectly.
-Here, I don’t think Carnegie means be unclear and vague and wishy washy.
+I don’t think the author means “be unclear and vague and wishy washy.”
 I think he actually means don’t be a jerk, and don’t make them feel stupid.
 Don’t make it front and center and draw loads of attention to it.
 Instead, be gentle and courteous.

 - Talk about your own mistakes before criticizing the other person.